You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch

 We first evaluate UWash on all participants under the user-dependent setting.
 For each participant, we use instances corresponding to the first 4 handwashing procedures as the training set, and the last ones as the test set, leading to the training and test set with instances of 643971 and 161020, respectively.
 In this paper, the training set and the test set have no overlap in all evaluations.

-{\tt (1) Overall Results}.
-We report overall results including accuracy, precision, recall, and F1 score in Table~\ref{tab:alluser}.
-The accuracy is computed via Equation~\ref{eq:accuray}.

-where $N_p$ represents the length of the test time-series of the $p$-th participant; $S_{p,i}$ and $S_{p,i}^*$ represent the ground-truth and the UWash output on the $i$-th sample of the $p$-th participant, respectively; $I( S_{p,i}^*==S_{p,i})$ outputs 1 if UWash recognizes correctly on $S_{p,i}$, otherwise 0.
-The table shows that UWash achieves the sample-wise classification accuracy of 86.31\% directly.
-With simple yet efficient post smoothing methods, i.e., multiple test voting and the mode filter~(see Section~\ref{sec:smooth}), UWash can eventually achieve an accuracy of 92.27\%.
+\textbf{(1) Overall Results.} We report overall results including accuracy, precision, recall, and F1 score in Table~\ref{tab:alluser}.
+The table shows that UWash can achieve the sample-wise classification accuracy of 86.31\% directly.
+With simple yet efficient post smoothing methods, i.e., multiple test voting and the mode filter~(described in Section~\ref{sec:smooth}), UWash can eventually achieve an accuracy of 92.27\%.